Shapes#

 Mix-in to be used with a concrete Shape subclass to represent geometry information about a face of a shape.

-The volume Shape from which this face descends.
+The volume Shape to which the face belongs.

 The face index in volume_shape of this face.